 - Broccoli and cauliflower are prone to bolting when exposed to cool weather before three to four pair of true leaves develop.

-- Cabbage bolts if exposed to two to three weeks below 50 degrees.
-Avoid planting too early in the spring.
+- Cabbage bolts if exposed to two to three weeks below 50ºF Avoid planting too early in the spring.

 - Buttoning (development of small heads or curds [buttons] on immature plants) – Factors that restrict early plant growth (including nitrogen deficiency, cold temperatures, shock to young transplants, and drought stress) lead to buttoning.
 Follow practices that will result in rapid vegetative growth.

 Figure 2.
-For quality, broccoli, cabbage and cauliflower need cool temperatures.
+For optimum quality, broccoli, cabbage, and cauliflower need cool temperatures.
 In warm summer climates (like the Colorado Front Range) plant mid July for harvest in the cooler temperatures of fall.
-They will tolerate fall frost down to the mid-twenties.
+They will tolerate fall frost down to the mid-20s.